voostindie/blog/content/about/index.md

 The setup is pretty simple:

 - All my notes are in Markdown, in structured folders.
 Have been for years.
+- Some of these notes are articles on this blog.
+I configure them as such by adding some YAML front matter to them.
-- Next to that I have a [Hugo](https://gohugo.io) configuration that symlinks into my note structure at the appropriate places.
+- Next my notes I have a [Hugo](https://gohugo.io) configuration that symlinks into my note structure at the appropriate places.
 I can reuse any of my notes instantly on this site.
 Updating a note also updates this site.
 No stale copies.
 - Every time I run `hugo` it generates a static website.
 It does so in milliseconds.
 It's really, really fast!
 - After (re-)generating the static site all that I have left to do is publish it somewhere, for you to find.